Kirana Hills Site

-The Kirana Hills Site is an extensive rocky mountain range and a reservation of the Ministry of Defense (MoD) and nuclear arsenal storage location of Pakistan army, located in the Sargodha District in Punjab, Pakistan.
+The Kirana Hills Site is an extensive rocky mountain range and a reservation of the Ministry of Defense (MoD) and nuclear arsenal storage location of Pakistan army, located in Sargodha, Punjab, Pakistan.

 Known locally as "Black Mountains" due to its brownish landscape, it is expanded between the township of Rabwah and the metropolitan city of Sargodha.

 The highest peak of the Kirana Hills is measured at 1050 ft with average peaks at highest peak is about 600 ft.

 Overview

 Etymology

 The Kirana Hills is a series of bedrock hills that were named after a small village that once resided before the villagers moved to the township of Rabwah (now Chanab Nagar) and the planned city of Sargodha.

 Topography and geology

 The Kirana Hills is an extensive rocky mountain range located in the Sargodha District, and about 80 mi in distance from the Salt Range.
 In 1913, British geologists conducted extensive investigations on the rock formations in the Kirana Hills, which are different from the rest of its parent mountains ranges; the rocks are noticeably black in formation.

 The highest peak at the Kirana Hills is measured exactly at 1050 ft by the British surveyors from the level of the plain in 1913.
 The average height in the Kirana Hills are recorded at 600 ft by the Geological Survey of Pakistan (GSP) in their studies of hydrology reports in 1967.
 The Kirana Hills are expanded and scattered over an area of about 100 sqmi and about 12 mi in length.

 According to the Pakistani scientific investigations, the rocks are mainly hardened shales and slates with minor amount of quartzites which contained with layers of hematite, thin bands of rhyolites, tuff and diabase.

 In 1970s, the Geological Survey of Pakistan conducted a survey to find uranium ores and began the mining of uranium after its geologists confirmed the deposits of uranium ores at the Kirana Hills.